 Information on the U.S. Travel Ban

-NAIT supports student and staff members who are affected by the U.S immigration and refugee ban.
+NAIT supports student and staff members who are impacted by the U.S travel ban.
 If you require support or assistance, please refer to the resources below.

 This page will be updated as new information becomes available.